 The California Montessori Project staff is trained in positive discipline methods such as Love & Logic and Jane Nelsen's "Positive Discipline."
 The classroom curriculum includes Peace Education, with an emphasis on personal peace and tolerance of others' differences.
-Conflict resolution tools, such as the Peace Table, as well as Peer Mediation techniques, assist the children in learning these important life skills.
+Conflict resolution tools, such as Peace Talks, assist the children in learning these important life skills.

-A team from each CMP campus, comprised of administration, teachers, and parents, has been trained to implement a Positive Discipline Approach through the B.E.S.T.
-Program (Building Effective Schools Together).
+A team from each CMP campus, comprised of administration, teachers, and parents, has been trained to implement a Positive Discipline Approach through the Positive Behavior Intervention and Support (PBIS) program.
 Each campus has created a slogan emphasizing Safety, Respect, and Responsibility.
 Students are presented with lessons, which include scenarios for all areas of the school, discussing the reasons for safety, respect, and responsibility in those locations.
-Positive reinforcement is stressed, and students are "caught" following the rules and guidelines.
+Positive reinforcement is stressed, and students are "caught" following the rules and quidelines.

 When a student is observed not following a rule, the child is asked if they know the rule and is then redirected to show the appropriate behavior.
 Only when a child repeatedly misbehaves are they referred to the school office and parents contacted.
 Data is collected to determine if further training is necessary for all of the students when issues occur often and by numerous students.
 The emphasis is on training and positive reinforcement for the desired behavior, as opposed to a punitive approach.
 If unacceptable school behavior is observed, the student will be subject to CMP's Student Discipline Policy.
 CMP creates a peaceful community for our students and family through a layered approach.
-Here is a quick list of how we ensure a peaceful school environment for our students-
+Here is a quick list of how we ensure a peaceful school environment for our students:

-- Building Effective Schools Together (BEST) Program incorporating classroom lessons and school wide assemblies that focus on Be Safe, Be Respectful, Be Responsible. - Montessori Peace Education - Assemblies from contracted agencies on bully prevention - Peer mediation - Low student to teacher ratio in the classroom and playground - Multi Age classrooms which encourages peer mentoring - Classroom morning meetings with opportunities for conflict resolution - Jonathan Wolff's Character Traits Program - Computer based cyber-bully prevention lessons - School Communication (voice dialer, web site, regular school/classroom newsletters) - Twice annual Parent/Teacher Conferences - Parent Education Workshops - Parent Volunteer program - Administration is available via phone, email, or appointment to discuss any safety concerns.
+- PBIS program incorporating classroom lessons and school wide assemblies that focus on safety, respect, and responsibility - Montessori Peace Education - Assemblies from contracted agencies on bully prevention - Low student to teacher ratios in the classroom and playground - Multi-age classrooms which encourages peer mentoring - Classroom morning meetings with opportunities for conflict resolution - Jonathan Wolff's Character Traits program - Computer based cyber-bully prevention lessons - School Communication (voice dialer, web site, regular school/classroom newsletters) - Annual Parent/Teacher Conferences - Parent Education Workshops - Parent Volunteer program - Available administrators via phone, email, or appointment to discuss any safety concerns